-Note: If you have selected Assignment Groups map to PagerDuty in the PagerDuty Properties UI, you can skip this step.
+If you have selected Assignment Groups map to PagerDuty in the PagerDuty → Configuration → PagerDuty Settings page, you can skip this step.
 You will not need to provision Configuration Items into PagerDuty.

 Before provisioning your Configuration Items into PagerDuty, it is recommended that you set the corresponding Assignment Group for each of the Configuration Items you will be provisioning.
 This simplifies the provisioning process: when you provision a single Configuration Item, it will verify that the Assignment Group exists in PagerDuty (as an Escalation Policy).
 If not, it will also provision the corresponding Assignment Group as a PagerDuty Escalation Policy.

-- In the list of Applications within your ServiceNow instance, you will notice that the PagerDuty service, and PagerDuty webhook fields are all empty for the listed groups except when the CI is mapped to PagerDuty.
+- In the list of Applications within your ServiceNow instance, you will notice that the PagerDuty service, and PagerDuty webhook fields are all empty for the listed groups except when the Configuration Item (CI) is mapped to PagerDuty.

 - Select an application (or CI) that you would like to provision to PagerDuty.
-Then, under click on the Provision CI Into PagerDuty link under Related Links to deploy it to your PagerDuty instance.
+Then, under Related Links, click the Provision CI Into PagerDuty link to deploy it to your PagerDuty instance.

 - Lastly, you will find that the corresponding service and escalation policy have been created in PagerDuty.
 The service also has the webhook automatically created, which powers the bi-directional sync between PagerDuty and ServiceNow.

-Depending on which mapping you choose on the Settings page, some PagerDuty attributes will not be set on Assignment Groups.
+Depending on which mapping you choose on the PagerDuty → Configuration → PagerDuty Settings page, some PagerDuty attributes will not be set on Assignment Groups.

 - If you choose Assignment Groups map to PagerDuty, each Assignment Group will have a corresponding PagerDuty escalation, service, and webhook ID.
 Optionally, each Assignment Group will also have a PagerDuty schedule and team ID.